 The Institute's Speakers and Public Talks Series is one of the many ways we fulfill our mission of "bringing Ireland to Notre Dame."
 In the lecture series, we showcase our own faculty fellows and also invite scholars, writers, poets, artists, politicians, diplomats, and public figures to campus to give a talk or reading, and to meet our faculty, students, and Irish studies community.

-Certainly, a highlight of that year was the forum on "Ireland at the Crossroads" with Professor Katy Hayward of Queens University Belfast and former Taoiseach Enda Kenny and Ambassador Daniel Mulhall—an event held in a packed auditorium and followed by a lively reception attended by Notre Dame Irish and Irish studies students.
+Certainly, a highlight of that year was the forum on "Ireland at the Crossroads" with Professor Katy Hayward of Queens University Belfast, former Taoiseach Enda Kenny, Ambassador Daniel Mulhall, and Gary Murphy of Dublin City University—an event held in a packed auditorium and followed by a lively reception attended by Notre Dame Irish and Irish studies students.

 With packed auditoriums and lively receptions on hold with the pandemic, we continue with our signature series this year in a virtual format.